 The second, developed by Oxford Nanopore, produces very long stretches of continuous DNA sequence.
 These new technologies allow the pieces of the puzzle to be thousands or even millions of base pairs long, making them easier to assemble.

 The new information has the potential to advance our understanding of human biology, including how chromosomes function and maintain their structure.
-It will also improve our understanding of genetic conditions such as Down syndrome which have an underlying chromosomal abnormality.
+It will also improve our understanding of genetic conditions such as Down syndrome that have an underlying chromosomal abnormality.

 Come on, but now the genome is completely sequenced!